 Mineral deposits (scale) from water and coffee residue can build up in the components of your coffee maker and over time, these cannot only affect the flavor, but can also impair your brewer's efficient drip operation.

-Although you can use demineralized water, buy mineral deposit removers, or use specially formulated coffee maker cleaners (see below), the most economical method to restore your brewer is by using a vinegar and water solution.
+Although you can use demineralized water, buy mineral deposit removers, or use specially formulated coffee maker cleaners, the most economical method to restore your brewer is by using a vinegar and water solution.

-However, before you begin, you should check your brewer manual to ensure that cleaning with vinegar is recommended by the manufacturer.
+Before you begin, check your brewer manual to ensure that cleaning with vinegar is recommended by the manufacturer.
 Note that some brands do not advise it, usually because of their coffee maker's metal parts.

 - Empty your coffee maker, rinse the carafe and ensure that the filter basket is properly set and empty.
 Remove the permanent coffee filter as well as the water filter, if applicable.

 - Fill the water reservoir with a solution of equal parts of water and regular white household vinegar.